munawwar-ahd/typing_speed/README.md

 # Typing Speed Test

-A clean, modern **Typing Speed Test web application** built using **HTML, CSS, and vanilla JavaScript**.
-This project focuses on smooth user experience, real-time feedback, and a polished UI while keeping the code simple and beginner-friendly.
+A clean, modern **Typing Speed Test web application** built using **HTML, CSS, and vanilla JavaScript** This project focuses on smooth user experience, real-time feedback, and a polished UI while keeping the code simple and beginner-friendly

-This is a **frontend-only learning project** and is still open for future improvements.
+This is a **frontend-only learning project** and is still open for future improvements

 ---